AMD is a completely different disease than it was 20 years ago.

 We’ll discuss a few landmark trials here.
 Just as you cannot discuss cardiology without discussing the AFFIRM trial (remember rate vs rhythm?), many of our practice patterns in retina are evidence based.

 High dose vitamin and zinc supplementation decreases the risk of progression to advanced AMD by 25%.

 Adding lutein and zeaxanthin provided an additional 20% decreased progression to advanced AMD in persons who had a low dietary intake of lutein and zeaxanthin.
 Replacing beta-carotene with lutein and zeaxanthin worked just as effectively in the AREDS2 formulation.
-They also studied omega-3 fatty acids, which did not decrease the risk of progression of AMD.
+Omega-3 fatty acids, did not decrease the risk of progression of AMD.
 The supplement did not affect cataract development.

 The 1st Phase III Lucentis (ranibizumab) trial in eyes with minimally classic/occult CNV.
 95% of eyes maintained vision.
 40% of eyes had improved vision.
 Remember, PDT (photodynamic therapy) was the standard of care for predominantly classic lesions, which is why they only studied minimally classic/occult CNV.
 In comparison to Lucentis, 67% of eyes maintained vision when they were treated with PDT in the TAP study.